 Yes, if the tenancy agreement is signed through an agency, a rent arrears letter can be issued by the agent on the landlord's behalf.

-Are there are reasons why outstanding rent may not be claimed?
+Are there reasons why outstanding rent may not be claimed?

-Factors which will work against a landlord in court may be if they:
+Factors that will work against a landlord in court may be if they:

 - acted dishonestly or unscrupulous (eg if they have been aggressive during the demand and/or eviction process)